-Canada is well known for it’s high standard of living combined with quality of life.
+Canada is well known for its high standard of living combined with the quality of life.
 Not only has it got the right balance between work and play, but also the perfect environment to enjoy both.

-Canadians value their downtime and that’s reflected in the number of public holidays and in the more relaxed working hours enjoyed by most residents.
+Canadians value their downtime, reflected in the number of public holidays and the more relaxed working hours enjoyed by most residents.
 You can really feel more alive living in Canada thanks to the emphasis which is placed on relaxation.

 3: Spacious and beautiful properties